Connect with Students

 Partner with one of our career counselors/consultants on a career development skill building workshop on numerous topics from resumes and CVs to networking to strategic job search.
 Contact Kate Cover for graduate students and undergraduate students.
 Typically for 10 to 50 students.

 A brief informational one-on-one meeting where students sign up to speak with your team about your company, the industry, and/or basic information.
 You may have your Office Hours for a specific major and class level or you could open it to all students.
 Each session is typically 15 to 30 minutes.
-Complete this form or contact the Center for Career Development at (574)631-5202 with questions.
-One student at a time, typically for 5-10 students throughout the day.
+To put in a request, log-in to Go IRISH ► Click Events ► Info Sessions/Office Hours ► Request an Info Session/Office Hours.
+Email Brenda Harley with questions.

 Organization are invited to host networking receptions and social events throughout the year to meet and interact with talented students either across a college or within a particular department.
 Whether it’s an information lunch, cocktail receptions (graduate students), or more formal dinner, we welcome the opportunity to help you with your plans.
 Contact Kate Cover for graduate students and undergraduate students.